 Fluocinonide Solution Description

-Fluocinonide topical solution USP, 0.05% contains fluocinonide 0.5 mg/mL in a solution of citric acid, ethyl alcohol (35%), diisopropyl adipate, propylene glycol and purified water.
-In this formulation, the active ingredient is totally in solution.
+Fluocinonide Topical Solution USP, 0.05% contains fluocinonide 0.5 mg/mL in a clear transparent solution of ethyl alcohol (35%),citric acid monohydrate,diisopropyl adipate, propylene glycol and purified water.

 Fluocinonide Solution - Clinical Pharmacology